Wapusk National Park offers spectacular scenery, wildlife and opportunities to experience northern culture and history.

 - Obey the rules and instructions of the commercial operator you are travelling with.

 - Consider the safety information and advice provided by Parks Canada, and observe any regulations that are in place to help you stay safe.

 - Seek out additional advice from park staff if you are uncertain about the hazards and risks you may encounter.

 - Be prepared for medical, wildlife and weather-related emergencies.

 Safety is everyone's responsibility.
 At Parks Canada, we do our part to make sure you can have a safe visit by assessing the risks, managing hazards, and making sure that safety information is freely available to everyone.
 You can do your part by seeking out the information you need to stay safe and make well informed decisions while enjoying these special places.
-Visit our websites and stop at a visitor centre for the most up to date information.
-Make sure you are fully prepared for whatever activities you choose to participate in so you can have a safe, enjoyable and memorable visit.
+Visit our websites and stop at a visitor centre before your visit for the most up-to-date information.
+Make sure you are fully prepared for whatever activities you choose to do so you can have a safe, enjoyable and memorable visit.

 Parks Canada 24 Hour Emergency Dispatch

 1-780-852-3100 (can be dialled from a satellite phone)

 Toll Free: 1-877-852-3100

 Devices such as "SPOT" or "inREACH" and satellite phones are the only devices that work in Wapusk.
 Your adventure is not the place to learn how to use your emergency device.
 Be familiar with it and understand the difference between the “SOS/Emergency” and “Messaging” functions.
 Pre-enter your messages and tell your contact person how to reach Parks Canada in case of an emergency.